 John Pickles is an economic geographer trained in political economy and development studies, cultural and social theory, and continental philosophy.
 His research currently focuses on global production networks, European economic and social spaces particularly post-socialist transformations in Central Europe and Euro-Med Neighborhood Policies in Southern Europe.
 He also works on the cultural economies of maps and mapping, counter-mapping, and the use of maps in social movements.
-He has recently completed books on globalization and regionalization, state and society in post-socialist Europe, and a history of spaces.
-He is currently completing work on an edited collection with the ILO Better Work Programme on Towards Decent Work and on an edited collection on European and Latin American autonomous political thought -- The Anomie of the Earth -- with Federico Luisetti and Wil KaiSer for Duke University Press.

 He holds BA and MA degrees from Oxford University and Ph.D. degrees form the University of Natal and the Pennsylvania State University.
 He joined the faculty at the University of North Carolina at Chapel Hill in 2001 as the Earl N Phillips Distinguished Professor of International Studies and served as the Chair of the Department of Geography between 2007-2013 .
 He is a Fellow of the Institute for Arts and Humanities and of the Center for Urban and Regions Studies.
 He serves on the Advisory Boards for the Center for European Studies, the Carolina Asia Center, the Center for Muslim and Middle Eastern Civilizations, the Office of Study Abroad, and the University Program in Cultural Studies.
-He directs the University Supply Chain Program and is an appointed member of the Chancellor's Labor and Licensing Advisory Committee.
+He directs the University Supply Chain Program and served as an appointed member of the Chancellor's Labor and Licensing Advisory Committee until July 2012.

 His research and teaching focus primarily on issues of geographical and social change, particularly in regions that are undergoing major ruptures in socio-economic life and under conditions of economic -- and often physical -- violence.
 These concerns have their roots in questions of geographical uneven development, whether in post-war Britain, colonial and post-colonial Africa, the unraveling of state socialism in Central Europe, the building of the new Europe, or the operation and effects of global apparel production networks.
 Each is heavily inflected through his reading of critical theory, hermeneutic phenomenology, cultural studies, and post-structural social theory.
 [See Encyclopedia of Geography entry]